Sharp oracle inequalities and slope heuristic for specification probabilities estimation in discrete random fields: Introduction

+The main motivation for our work comes from neuroscience where the advancement of multichannel and optical technology enables researchers to record signals from tens to thousands of neurons simultaneously \cite{Takahashi10}.
+The question is then to understand the interactions between neurons in the brain and their relationships with the animal behavior \cite{Schneidman06,Brown04}.

-A random field is a triplet $(S,A,P)$ where $S$ is a discrete set of \emph{sites}, $A$ is a finite alphabet and $P$ is a probability measure on the set $\x(S)=A^{S}$ of \emph{configurations} on $S$.
-Given a random field $(S,A,P)$, we define the \emph{one point specification probabilities} of $P$ as regular versions of the following conditional probabilities, for all sites $i$ in $S$, for all configurations $x$ in $\x(S)$,
+Following \cite{Schneidman06}, we model interactions between neurons by discrete random fields.
+A discrete random field is a triplet $(S,A,P)$ where $S$ is a discrete set of \emph{sites}, possibly infinite, $A$ is a finite alphabet, and $P$ is a probability measure on the set $\x (S)=A^{S}$ of \emph{configurations} on $S$.
+Given a random field $(S,A,P)$, we define the \emph{one point specification probabilities} of $P$ as regular versions of the following conditional probabilities,

-The specification probabilities are important in the applications as they encode some conditional independence between the sites, see for example \cite{Bento09, Bresler08, Csiszar06, GOT10, PW10, LT10}.
-The main goal of this paper is to provide good estimators of the specification probabilities.
-We do not assume that the set of sites $S$ is finite.
-However, the set of observed sites, $V_{M}\subset S$ is finite, with cardinality $M$.
-Let $X_{1:n}=(X_{1},...,X_{n})$ be an i.i.d. sample with marginal law $P$, the observation set consists in $X_{1:n}(V_{M})=(X_{i}(j))_{i=1,...,n;\;j\in V_{M}}$.
-As all the results are non asymptotic, $M$ is allowed to grow with $n$.
+The specification probabilities are important in the applications as they encode the conditional independence between the sites, see, for example, \cite{Bento09,Bresler08,Csiszar06,GOT10,PW10,LT10}.
+The main goal of this paper is to provide good estimators of the specification probabilities, assuming that the configurations are only observed on a finite subset $V_M\subset S$.
+Consider i.i.d. random variables $X_{1:n}=X_{1},\ldots,X_{n}$ with common distribution $P$, the data set is given by $(X_{i}(j))_{i=1,\ldots,n;j\in V_{M}}$.
+Following \cite{BM97,BBM99,BM01}, we use a penalized criterion to select a subset $\Vh\subset V_M$ with cardinality $\mathrm{O}(\log n)$ and show that the empirical conditional probabilities $\Ph_{i|\Vh}$ satisfy a sharp oracle inequality (see Section~\ref{Sect:Preliminaries} and Theorems \ref{theo:ModelSelection} for details).

-This model enables us to handle the following situations that are of particular importance in neuroscience.

-{\bf Example 1: Dynamic estimation of the connected neurons} \\ {\it $S$ is composed by $T$ copies of the set of all neurons, $V_{M}$ is composed by $T$ copies of the set of observed neurons.
-A configuration represents the neural activity in a period of time of size $T$.
-For all neurons $i$ at time $t^{\prime}$, the support of $P_{i,t^{\prime}|S}$ defined by the minimal subsets $C$ of $S$ such that $P_{i,t^{\prime}|S}=P_{i,t^{\prime}|C}$ represents the set of neurons connected to $i$ in a period of time of size $T$.
-In practice $C$ usually is not totally contained in $V_{M}$ and we don't know the shape of $P$.
-The problem is to obtain a good approximation of $C$, observing only the configurations in $V_{M}$.}

-{\bf Example 2: Prediction of animal behavior}\\ {\it $S$ is composed by the union of $T$ copies of the set of all neurons and $T$ copies of an other site $\mathcal{I}_{o}$; $V_{M}$ is composed by the union of $T$ copies of the set of observed neurons and $T$ copies of $\mathcal{I}_{o}$.
-A configuration represents the neural activity and an associated animal behavior response $(x(\mathcal{I}_{o},t))_{t}$ in a period of time of size $T$.
-The support $C$ of $P_{\mathcal{I}_{o},t|S}$ represents then the set of neurons that should be observed during a period of time smaller than $T$ around $t$ to predict the behavior of the animal at time $t$.
-Again, the problem is to obtain a good approximation to $C$ knowing very few about the animal behavior and the neural system.}